To bio or not to bio?

 As well as choosing a brand, you need to choose between biological and non-biological washing powder.

-But what’s the difference?
-And, more importantly, how do you know which one is right for you?
+But what's the difference between bio and non-bio washing powder?
+And, more importantly, how do you know which one is right for you and your needs?

 We sent our crack team of investigators to find the answers and here's what they came back with.